 - If I could have picked three entries, I would have.
 The decision making would still be a nightmare, but getting down to just one is agonizing and there are so many authors I’d love to work with.

 - There were MS in my top pile with high quality writing and great concepts that I didn’t request more pages from.
 Why not? *shrugs* No specific reason — it just wasn’t my thing.
 Some of these were picked up by other mentors, others weren’t.
 Not getting a request is not an indication of the quality of the writing.

 - The vast majority of entries that didn’t make it into my maybe pile were simply a matter of taste.
 Nobody could possibly know what appeals to me from a wish list alone.
-I tried to forward on anything that I thought might resonate with another mentor.

 - With every entry I read, I always looked for what I personally could bring to the table.
 I knew I needed a passion for the story, for the characters, for the voice, for the writing.
 But I also needed to identify something that I could help with — something I had experience with and knew I wouldn’t muck up.
 My worst fear is taking a sparkly novel and ruining it.
 I read several fulls trying to find the one that I connected to in that way.
 It’s a very precarious balance between almost there, but not quite there in a very specific way that resonates only with me.

 - If I end up sending feedback, it will be of two flavors.

 - I simply didn’t connect with this the way I wanted.
 You can read that as: I can’t pinpoint anything you’re doing wrong.
 I just connected to another MS more.

 - Or I will tell you something I think you could fix, but don’t read that as “why you weren’t picked” because believe it or not, whatever I tell you, you can bet that my mentee will hear it, too.